blog banner temp.jpg

 Navy Blue = Functional areas where testing is developed and utilized

-Here's three testing phases that all product designs need to go through to ensure quality assurance for your product.
 The testing needs of each are highly differentiated as a result.

-Because of these three separate and distinct testing phases, test departments typically only focus on their testing phase only, ignoring or oblivious to others who might be tackling similar problems on the same program.
-These organizational silos cause lost long-term savings and company-wide efficiency issues.
+Because of these three separate and distinct phases, test departments typically only focus on their share only, ignoring or oblivious to others who might be tackling similar problems on the same program.

 • Why organizations benefit from leveraging common platforms